Halesowen Abbey: Enormities discovered

 At the next visitation, on 30 August 1497, Redman reported that he had "discovered enormities".
-He seems to have uncovering a substantial ring of canons abusing Halesowen women: the convent had considerable power over Halesowen people in general, as they were its servants and tenants.
+He seems to have uncovered a substantial ring of canons abusing Halesowen women: the convent had considerable power over Halesowen people in general, as they were its servants and tenants.
 It was reported of Brother Richard Walsall that he went "above and beyond apostasy and disobedience, from the life of a child in its mother's womb being extinguished on his advice, to a very great insurrection of many of the younger men of Hales against the abbot."
 Redman decreed that he should be imprisoned for ten years at Croxton Abbey in Leicestershire.
 Richard Bacon, the sub-prior and an important aide to the abbot, was involved in the plot against the abbot and was suspected of cohabiting with local women.
-He was sentenced to forty days of severe penance and to be transferred to St Agatha's or Easby Abbey in north Yorkshire for three years.
-Richard Hampton, Roger Wednesbury and Thomas Dudley did not deny their guilt and were sentenced to the same punishment: Hampton and Wednesbury at the Lincolnshire abbeys of Barlings and Newsham respectively, and Dudley at West Dereham Abbey in Norfolk.
-These three were almost certainly among the younger men who were encouraged in rebellion by Walsall: they are first mentioned together in the 1488 visitation, when all were still novices.
+He was sentenced to forty days of severe penance and to be transferred to St Agatha's or Easby Abbey in North Yorkshire for three years.
+Richard Hampton, Roger Wednesbury, and Thomas Dudley did not deny their guilt.
+They were sentenced to the same punishment: Hampton and Wednesbury at the Lincolnshire abbeys of Barlings and Newsham respectively, and Dudley at West Dereham Abbey in Norfolk.
+These three were almost certainly among the younger men encouraged to rebel by Walsall: they are first mentioned together in the 1488 visitation, when all were still novices.
 The charges against Walsall mention many younger canons rebelling, which suggests rather more than three.
 Roger Walsall himself was considerably older: a novice in 1478.
 Bacon first appears, already a priest, in 1482: it could be that he is identical to Richard Wenlock, who was at the abbey in 1478 but subsequently disappears from view.
-If the five were prepared to procure abortions and to threaten open revolt to cover up their conduct, they were clearly ruthless men and it seems that more were involved to a lesser extent in their conspiracy.
+If the five were prepared to procure abortions and to threaten open revolt to cover up their conduct, they were clearly ruthless men, and it seems that more were involved to a lesser extent in their conspiracy.

-Despite the seriousness of the situation, a scandal was never likely because Redman's findings were secret, as he had stressed on his previous visit.
-It seems unlikely that the punishments he prescribed were carried out fully.
+Despite the seriousness of the situation, a scandal was unlikely because Redman's findings were secret, as he had stressed during his previous visit.
+It seems unlikely that the punishments he prescribed were fully carried out.
 There were "tearful appeals for mercy" on behalf of the five from Abbot Thomas Bridge, from the abbot of Talley, who was reporting to Redman at Halesowen instead of undergoing a visitation at his own abbey, and from their own brother canons.
 Redman consented to refer the matter to the next provincial chapter.
 The next visitation of Halesowen was on 17 May 1500, less than three years later.
-All five of the accused canons — even Walsall who had been condemned to ten years of imprisonment — were at this time resident at Halesowen Abbey and Bacon was sub-prior, as before.
+All five of the accused canons — even Walsall, who had been condemned to ten years of imprisonment — were at this time resident at Halesowen Abbey and Bacon was sub-prior, as before.